paulmathis/plantain-commonwealth/README.md

 ### This project is currently under development.
-You can view a limited front end here https://paulmathis.github.io/plantain-commonwealth/
+You can view a work in progress version here https://plantain-commonwealth.herokuapp.com/men

 # Plaintain Commonwealth